nshiab/simple-data-analysis/README.md

 -   To offer a high performance and convenient solution in JavaScript for data analysis.
 It's based on [DuckDB](https://duckdb.org/) and inspired by [Pandas](https://github.com/pandas-dev/pandas) (Python) and the [Tidyverse](https://www.tidyverse.org/) (R).

--   To standardize and accelerate frontend/backend workflows with a simple-to-use library working both in the browser and with NodeJS (and other runtimes).
+-   To standardize and accelerate frontend/backend workflows with a simple-to-use library working both in the browser and with NodeJS (and similar runtimes).

 -   To ease the way for non-coders (especially journalists and web developers) into the beautiful world of data analysis and data visualization in JavaScript.